ankane/ahoy_email/README.md

 ## HTML Parsing

 By default, Nokogiri’s default HTML parser is used to rewrite links for UTM tagging and click analytics.
-This currently uses HTML4, which does not allow tables inside links.
+This currently uses HTML4, which [only allows inline elements inside links](https://github.com/sparklemotion/nokogiri/issues/1876#issuecomment-468276937).

 To use HTML5 parsing, create `config/initializers/ahoy_email.rb` with: [unreleased]